 To make your own hazelnut butter, process 1 1/2 cups (165 grams) toasted and preferably blanched hazelnuts in a Blendtec or a food processor.
 Process until creamy and smooth like natural peanut butter.
 You don’t actually need that much nut butter for this recipe but I find it difficult to process smaller amounts than that.
 If you don’t want to eat the leftover hazelnut butter plain, you could use it in these hazelnut cookies or this homemade chocolate hazelnut butter.

 If you use a food processor, the hazelnut butter won’t be totally without any tiny bits of hazelnuts (and therefore neither will your fudge).
 If you use a Blendtec, it’ll be just as smooth as store-bought.
 So if you have the option, definitely go with that!
 Both ways are delicious so if you don’t have a Blendtec, don’t let that hold you back.

-And unlike my last two fudge recipes, you don’t have to boil anything.
+And unlike my last fudge recipe (this peanut butter fudge), you don’t have to boil anything.
 You just melt everything together!
 You could even make this in the microwave if you wanted.

 I haven’t tried this with any other nut butters or cream instead of coconut milk but if you feel like experimenting, let me know how it goes. :) By the way, you can’t taste the coconut milk at all.
 All you taste is chocolate and hazelnut.

 I cut this fudge straight out of the refrigerator assuming it’d be melty at room temperature.
 But I was wrong.
 It’s firm just like traditional fudge is at room temperature.
 And it’s easier to cut at room temperature than when cold!

 If you’ve made paleo or vegan fudge before, then you probably know it often melts at room temperature due to the coconut oil.
 Like this chocolate peanut butter fudge – it’s super delicious but has to be chilled.